infoqualitylab/Stance-Detection--Pipeline-Rulemaking-Documents/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to contribute to an end-to-end pipeline that extracts, cleans and formats data from policy related documents to predict the opinion of third-part stakeholders to proposed federal regulations.
+This project aims to contribute to an end-to-end pipeline that extracts, cleans and formats data from policy-related documents to predict the opinion of third-party stakeholders on proposed federal regulations.
 It will be used to help understand the complex stances held by organisations towards regulations.
-We will be able to analyse how alignments amongst blocs of these organisations look and ultimately how this amalgam of opinions affects thr rule making process.
+We will be able to analyse how alignments amongst blocs of these organisations look and ultimately how this amalgam of opinions affects the rule-making process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>